Table of Contents

 In contrast, the churn-based estimate takes ten years to catch up and never reaches the same level of accuracy.
 The statistical estimate outperforms the simple churn-based one.

-Can we improve our estimates by giving them a better starting point before they see any data?
-Yes!
+So, can we improve our estimates by giving them a better starting point before they see any data?

 As we collect more data, our vague starting point will steadily disappear, giving way to whatever the data tells us.
-But in the beginning, it will help by starting closer to the truth.
+But initially, it will help by starting closer to the truth.

 What we are doing is called regularization in statistics and machine learning.
 It’s a technique where we add bias to our model–the good kind of bias.
-It puts more weight on realistic data points, and it treats extreme observations with skepticism.
+It puts more weight on realistic data points and treats extreme observations with skepticism.
 We get better estimates as a result.

-Let’s try it out!
 Below, we’ve added a new, improved estimate that uses regularization.
 It’s similar to the statistical estimate, but it makes use of something called a Bayesian prior.
 A prior is like a vague pre-conception.
 It nudges our estimates towards what we know to be reasonable subscription lifetimes, so our estimates start closer to the real thing.
-Let’s see how it does:zoomed growing ltv churn plot with stats improved
+Let’s see how it does:

-In the above chart, we’ve added an improved statistical estimate (green).
-Notice how the new estimate outperforms the other estimates in the first few months.
+We’ve added an improved statistical estimate (green) in the above chart.
+Notice how the new estimate outperforms the others in the first few months.
 This improvement does exactly what we intended.

 Our improved estimate is closer to the real LTV value in the early months.
 As the data rolls in, however, the two statistical estimates converge, eventually becoming indistinguishable.